 Shop the entire Iron – Round range here.

-Mixing black spindles with white or natural wooden stairs or handrails and base rails is a classic choice.
+Mixing black coloured stair spindles with white or natural wooden stairs or handrails and base rails is a classic choice.
 As black metal spindles can be modern or traditional in style, they can complement any décor.

 You can also shop the full range of metal spindles here.